policyglot/Udacity-Nanodegree-Visualization/README.md

 <h2> Design Round 2 </h2>

-<i>AFTER FEEDBACK</i>
-I realized that the movement through time was not evident in the graph.
+After going through feedback, I realized that the movement through time was not evident in the graph.
 It just appeared as a static line.
 So the line segment between grades 5 and 6 had had to be highlighted with vertical lines.
 Almost all my colleagues had asked me immediately what those lines and the shaded area between them represented.
 Then, as an experiment, I showed them what the graph would look like without the lines.
 They admitted that the movement would not be obvious.
 So we were in a catch-22 situation.
 Couldn't do with the line, couldn't do without it either.

 That's when I decided to overhaul the process to a great extent.
 I wanted the moments through grades to be shown as a story.
 So animation had to enter the picture.
 Also, not all data points had to be shown at once.
 If viewers understood that a large movement had occurred, that too would be sufficient.